 - You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbor.

 - What are examples of “other gods” in our lives?
 1st commandment

-- How is God’s name misused?
+- How can God’s name be misused?
 3rd commandment

-- How can you honor your father and your mother?
+- How can we honor our father and mother?
+How can we dishonor them?
 5th commandment

 - You may have never committed murder or adultery; however read what Jesus taught about the spirit of the law in “to learn more” below.
 6th & 7th commandment